 2. My Purpose and My Role [Job title: Figure it Out]

 I work in marketing.
 Corporates build marketing teams - there's SEO Specialists, Graphic Designers, Content Writers, and so on.
 If someones missing, there's always expensive outsourcing to save the day.
-I had finished a postgrad in digital marketing shortly before joining KinFitz & Co., and this is my first role in marketing.
+I had finished a postgrad in digital marketing shortly before joining KinFitz & Co., which is my first marketing role.
 As the only marketing person on the team, I had to figure out what areas to focus on and prioritize.
 While this is difficult at times, it has allowed me to explore multiple roles and find out what I enjoy most.

 If you are the type of person who likes to invest your everything in one job and do it well, startups may not be a good choice for you.
 However, if you're okay with your title getting twisted regularly to meet whatever requirements there are, then you could do well in a startup company.
 There is no room for a "that is not part of my job" mentality.
 If the founders need 4 PDF's edited first thing on a Sunday morning, be willing to move your to-do list around.
 Everyone works together.

-One of the things that I love about KinFitz & Co. is that they are very pro-self-learning and do not expect it to be done in your personal time either.
+One of the things that I love about KinFitz & Co. is that they are very pro-self-learning.
 They openly encourage me to create a learning list and allocate working hours to self-learning.
 Part of not having a clearly defined role allows you to take on multiple tasks that you may not otherwise learn.
 If I had accepted a junior SEO position, I wouldn't have learned about Email Marketing, Video Editing, and all the other skills I've picked up from being at a startup.

 I had spent a lot of time sending press releases to publications.
 After weeks of receiving false hope or no responses, we got our first publication in a popular UAE Magazine.
 When I found out that our article got published, we dropped what we were doing in the office and took a team walk to the supermarket to buy four (I think it was 4) copies.

-When you work in a team of 4 or 5, naturally you get to know each other a bit better and build stronger relationships.
-While I respect that Ben & Liam are, at the end of the day, my employers - they're also just two young lads who enjoy going for drinks and having a laugh.
+When you work in a team of 4 or 5, naturally, you get to know each other better and build stronger relationships.
+While I respect that Ben & Liam are my employers at the end of the day, they're also just two young lads who enjoy going for drinks and having a laugh.